vedph/gve-doc/model/textual.md

 | 3=in@1 α | 2=in@1 β | 6=out@1 β | 7=out@1 γ | 8=out@1 δ | 5=out2@1 ε |
 |          | 2=in@1 δ | 6=in@1 γ  | 4=in@1 ε  |           | 4=out2@1 ε |
 |          |          |           | 5=in2@1 ε |           |            |

+Thanks to these features, at each version we can see all the nodes affected by the operation which generated it, and connect them to the previous or next versions.
+For instance, say we are looking at `B` from v5 and we go backwards to see how this evolved:

+1. v5 #7=`B` (γ rep V=B) => v3 (v3 being the input of v5): in v3, the nodes having a γ segment are: γ-out #7=`B`, and γ-in #6=`V`.

 TODO